 I want to find a new vampire book that I love.
-I hoped this would be it, but unfortunately I walked away disappointed.
+I hoped The Southern Book Club’s Guide to Slaying Vampires would be it, but unfortunately I walked away disappointed.
 There were aspects that I enjoyed I just wasn’t blown away by it.

 Set in the ’90s in Charleston, South Carolina, house-wife Patricia Campbell is starting to feel stuck in her routine.
 She gave up her career to be a suburban stay at home mom, but she is getting bored.
 The one thing she looks forward to is her book club that focuses on true crime and thriller novels.
 But when an attractive new stranger moves in next door life gets a bit more interesting.
 Then children start to go missing and her suspicions turn toward the new neighbor.
 The monster she uncovers is more horrifying than she can ever imagine.